imteekay/machine-learning-research/research/research-proposal/virtual-cell-foundation.md

   - We use the central dogma of molecular biology: DNA -> RNA -> Proteins
     - We can measure RNA (RNA-seq (RNA sequencing))
     - We can measure Proteins
+- How to build virtual cells
+  - Sequence the smalles organisms (Mycosplasma bacterium)
+  - Simulate the behavior of each of the ~600 genes estimated to be in the genome
+  - Model DNA, RNA, Protein -> Molecular representation -> Cellular representation -> Multicellular representation